 Monks Investment Trust

-Manager Charles Plowden and his two deputies, Malcolm MacColl and Spencer Adair, took over this trust in 2015, since when performance has shot forward.
-The trio abandoned the cautious approach that had previously been adopted and started increasing the trust's borrowing to take advantage of opportunities.
-Its gearing currently stands at 6 per cent out of a maximum 7 per cent.
+Manager Charles Plowden and his two deputies, Spencer Adair and Malcolm MacColl, took over the £1.8 billion Monks in 2015, since when performance has shot forward.
+The trio abandoned the cautious approach that had been adopted and started increasing the trust’s borrowing to take advantage of opportunities.
+At the end of last year, they were using their full potential gearing of 7% of the trust’s net asset value.

 The team’s core belief is that a company’s share price ultimately follows its earnings.
 They therefore look to invest in companies that offer the prospect of sustainable above-average earnings growth.
 Instead of poring over companies’ financial statements, they focus on understanding where a company’s competitive advantage lies and whether this edge is sustainable.

-In the middle of 2016, the shares were on a 15 per cent discount to net asset value.
-This has narrowed considerably to a small premium, but those who time their entry carefully could still buy at a discount.
+In the middle of 2016, the shares were on a 15% discount to net asset value.
+This has narrowed considerably and they typically trade on a small single-digit premium, but those who time their entry carefully could still buy at net asset value.

 |Anthem Inc||2.52 %|